Eclectic-Sheep/sheeprl/howto/register_external_algorithm.md

 > **Note**
 >
-> The field `algo.name` **must** be set and **must** be equal to the name of the file.py, found under the `sheeprl/algos/sota` folder, where the implementation of the algorithm is defined.
-For example, if your implementation is defined in a python file named `my_sota.py`, i.e. `sheeprl/algos/sota/my_sota.py`, then `algo.name="my_sota"`
+> The field `algo.name` **must** be set and **must** be equal to the name of the file.py, found under the `my_awesome_algo` folder, where the implementation of the algorithm is defined.
+For example, if your implementation is defined in a python file named `my_sota.py`, i.e. `my_awesome_algo/my_sota.py`, then `algo.name="my_sota"`

 #### Model Manager Configs

-In the `./sheeprl/configs/model_manager/sota.yaml` we need to specify all the configs needed to register your agent.
+In the `./my_awesome_configs/model_manager/ext_sota.yaml` we need to specify all the configs needed to register your agent.
 You can specify a name, a description, and some tags for each model you want to register.
 The `disabled` parameter indicates whether or not you want to register your models.
-Here is an example of the `./sheeprl/configs/model_manager/sota.yaml` config file:
+Here is an example of the `./my_awesome_configs/model_manager/ext_sota.yaml` config file:

 ```yaml
 defaults: